karl/redux-playground/GOOD_BITS.md

   * Only a single Component needs to know about Stores, Actions, etc.

 * Partially applying a component.
+  * Allows us to separate out knowledge of Stores, Actions, etc from dynamically chosen Components.

 * Component filenames match class names.